HenaNieminen/Old-java-project/README.md

 ## What is this?

-An old school project that I decided to make public on my profile.
-Forks are not appreciated.
+An old school project that I decided to archive on my profile.